Explore: Science

 Qualifications

-Entrants usually possess a degree.
-Entry may also be possible with an appropriate BTEC/SQA award, an Advanced GNVQ/GSVQ Level III, or other academic qualifications.
+Entrants usually possess a degree and some roles may require a postgraduate qualification.
+Entry may also be possible with an appropriate BTEC/SQA award, an HNC/NHD, or other academic qualifications.
 Further specialist training is provided on the job.
 Some employers may expect entrants to gain professional qualifications.

 Tasks

-• Researches the effects of internal and external environmental factors on the life processes and other functions of living organisms;
+• Researches the effects of internal and external environmental factors on the life processes and other functions of living organisms

-• Observes the structure of communities of organisms in the laboratory and in their natural environment;
+• Observes the structure of communities of organisms in the laboratory and in their natural environment

-• Advises farmers, medical staff and others, on the nature of field crops, livestock and produce and on the treatment and prevention of disease;
+• Advises farmers, medical staff and others, on the nature of field crops, livestock and produce and on the treatment and prevention of disease

 Employment by region